faceyspacey/transition-group/README.md

-# animated-class-name
+# animated-transition-group
-simple div component to switch the className without re-renders + an onComplete handler
+like `<ReactTransitionGroup />` + callbacks, extras and child-specific customization